Expat Funeral Insurance in Spain

 Repatriation Insurance

-Covers the international transport of mortal remains back to your home country, including logistics, documentation and coordination.
+Repatriation insurance focuses on the international transport of mortal remains to the home country, including logistics, documentation and coordination.

 Why Funeral Insurance Matters for Expats Living in Spain

-For expats, funeral insurance is about far more than cost control.
+Funeral insurance for expats in Spain is about far more than cost control.

 It matters because of: